timescale/docs/use-timescale/integrations/config-deploy/terraform.md

 # Terraform

-Terraform is an open-source infrastructure as code (IaC) tool developed by HashiCorp.
+Terraform is an open source infrastructure as code (IaC) tool developed by HashiCorp.
 The Timescale Terraform provider allows you to manage Timescale services through a Terraform configuration.